Yordan Alvarez hits 50th homer, Astros shut out Twins 4-0

 Kyle Tucker and Aledmys Díaz hit consecutive singles to start the second and get things going for the Astros before Tucker advanced to third on a passed ball by catcher Ryan Jeffers.
 Chas McCormick singled on a grounder to shortstop to send Tucker home and put the Astros up 1-0.

 The Astros added a pair of insurance runs with two outs in the eighth when Díaz doubled to left field to extend the lead to 4-0.
+Díaz has played well in 10 games since missing six weeks with a fractured hand and has been important filling in while the team deals with injuries to multiple infielders.

+“He’s a tremendous player, clutch hitter, can play anywhere and play it well,” Baker said.
+“He’s one of the best utility guys in baseball.”

 Pineda yielded seven hits and two runs in six innings for his second straight loss.